 Ogechi burst out laughing.
 Mofe spat that last word venomously into the phone.
 He didn't look amused.

 "She said: you are very STUPID!
 I said ah, no, no, sister, Dami is a good girl, she is still very young, just eighteen.
-She said, so she told you she is just eighteen and that she is a virgin and therefore you want to start sending her money?
+She said, so she told you she is just 18 and a virgin and therefore you want to start sending her money?
 Are you not STUPID?!
 You must be STUPID!
-Don't you know that that is how girls are chopping boys in this town?
+Don't you know that is how girls are chopping boys in this town?
 Don't be STUPID!"

 Suddenly he took the phone away from his ear and smiled.
 The reason was obvious.